 b.
 If the person entitled to the Throne does not have a male heir, it shall pass to his eldest brother.
 If he has no brothers, to the eldest son of his eldest brother.
 If his eldest brother has no son, to the eldest son of his other brothers according to the seniority in age of the brothers.

 c.
 In the absence of brothers and nephews, the title to the Throne shall pass to the uncles and their descendants, in the order prescribed in Paragraph (b).

 d.
 Should the last King die without an heir in the manner prescribed above, the Throne shall devolve upon the person selected by the Parliament from amongst the descendants of the founder of the Arab Renaissance, the late King Hussein Bin Ali.

 e.
-It is a condition for the person who shall ascend the Throne to be a Moslem, mentally sound, born by a legitimate wife, and of Moslem parents.
+It is a condition for the person who shall ascend the Throne to be a Muslim, mentally sound, born by a legitimate wife, and of Muslim parents.

 … (Art.
 28)